ferrous-systems/qt-training-2023/book/src/setup.md

 ### Additional tooling

-For those interested in following the QT section of the course, installation of QT is needed.
+For those interested in following the Qt section of the course, installation of Qt is needed.

-TODO: fill QT installation instructions
+TODO: fill Qt installation instructions